Cathedral of the Assumption (Louisville, Kentucky): Renovation and revitalization

+In 1985, the Cathedral Heritage Foundation was founded to raise funding for a major renovation of the cathedral.
 Renovation began in 1988 with the removal of sections of the cathedral spire, along with the finial and cross.
-The year 1989 saw a comprehensive restoration plan adopted.
-In June 1991, after one hundred years of disuse, the completely restored cathedral undercroft was reopened.
-Finally, in February 1993, renovation on the main cathedral space began and continued for nearly two years.
-The grand reopening of the cathedral was celebrated in 1994, with a completely renovated cathedral space.

-In May 1994, Archbishop Kelly moved into the cathedral rectory, making him the first bishop to live in Downtown Louisville in one hundred twenty years.
-In June 1998, the cathedral spire and bell tower were completely renovated.
+In June 1991, after 100 years of disuse, the restored cathedral undercroft was reopened.
+In February 1993, renovation on the main cathedral space began, lasting for nearly two years.
+The cathedral was rededicated in May 1994, with a completely renovated cathedral space.
+That same month, Archbishop Kelly moved into the cathedral rectory, making him the first bishop to live in Downtown Louisville in 120 years.